 Students who enter the University with all but 6 hours of the IAI/GECC can complete the general education core curriculum here and then must take at SXU the same three mission-based courses noted above.

 All other students will be evaluated on an individual basis.

-- The Level I First Year Seminar will generally also fulfill and the Level III Interdisciplinary Seminar may also fulfill a Level II distribution requirement in the discipline that offers the course (e.g., an Interdisciplinary Seminar on philosophy and biology offered by the Philosophy Department would also fulfill a Level II distribution requirement in philosophy).
+- The Level I First Year Seminar and the Level III Interdisciplinary Seminar may also fulfill Level II distribution requirements in the discipline that offers the course (e.g., a First Year Seminar or an Interdisciplinary Seminar offered by the Department of Religious Studies would each fulfill the Level II distribution requirement for Religious Studies).

-- The overall number of general education hours ranges from 52 credit hours (when the First Year Seminar and the Interdisciplinary Seminar each also fulfills a Level II distribution requirement) to 58 credit hours (when neither the Interdisciplinary Seminar nor the First Year Seminar also meet Level II distribution requirements).
+- The overall number of general education hours ranges from 52 credit hours (when both the First Year Seminar and the Interdisciplinary Seminar fulfill a Level II distribution requirement) to 58 credit hours (when neither the Interdisciplinary Seminar nor the First Year Seminar meet a Level II distribution requirement).

 - General education courses may also count towards a major or minor program.
 (Students need to check the major and minor requirements of specific programs.)

-- The 6 credit hour requirements in diversity studies and global studies are not additional courses beyond those required in Levels I through III.
-Rather some general education courses and some courses in the major are designated diversity or global studies courses.
+- The requirements in diversity studies (6 credit hours) and global studies (6 credit hours) are not additional courses beyond those required in Levels I through III.
+Rather some general education courses, as well as major courses and elective courses, are designated diversity or global studies courses.
 Students need to make sure that two of their courses at the University are diversity studies courses and that two of their courses are global studies courses.
-This information can be found by using CLAWS.

 - A diversity or global studies course may fulfill both a Level II distribution requirement and a requirement in a major.